chuyachia/glm/count/count_data.md

 Poisson distribution assumes the mean to be equal to the variance.
 This assumption, however, does not always hold true in real-world data where the variance is often found to be a lot greater than the mean.
 This situation is called the overdispersion.
 If we release the equality assumption and assume instead the variance to be proportional to the mean at a scale parameter, we arrive at the quasi-Poisson model.

 The correction made to the variance in the quasi-Poisson model does not change the estimated parameters from the original Poisson model, however, it does influence the standard errors associated with the parameters.
 The scale parameter that links the mean and the variance in the quasi-Poisson model can be estimated by dividing Pearson's chi-squared statistic by its degree of freedom.
-We can then multiply the standard errors of the original model by the square root of the scale parameter to obtain the "corrected" standard errors.
+We then multiply the standard errors of the original model by the square root of the scale parameter to obtain the "corrected" standard errors.
 Since the standard errors become larger, the estimated parameters appear less significant in the quasi-Poisson model than in the original model.
 The scale parameter is estimated to be around 9 here.
 Hence, the standard errors in the quasi-Poisson model are about 3 times larger than that in the original Poisson model.
 This can be verified by comparing the output of **glm** below when the *family* argument is set to *quasipoisson* with that of the earlier one when the family argument was set to *poisson*.

 ``` r
 phi <- sum(residuals(p_fit,"pearson")^2)/df.residual(p_fit)